syncfusion-content/flutter-docs/Flutter/introduction/widget-examples.md

 ---
 layout: post
 title: Flutter Widgets Examples | Syncfusion
-description:  List of available Syncfusion Flutter widgets and the example github links to use them.
+description:  List of available Syncfusion Flutter cross platform UI widgets and libraries along with it's github example links to use them.
 platform: flutter
 control: flutter
 documentation: ug
 ---

-# Widgets Examples
+# Flutter Widgets Examples

 The section contains the GitHub link for each widget’s example codes.
 This is very useful when you want to learn by practice.